krglaws/MyLFS/README.md

 Pronounce it in whatever way seems best to you.

+If you don't know what this is, or haven't built Linux From Scratch on your own before, you should go through the [LFS book](https://linuxfromscratch.org) before using this script.

 ## How To Use
 Basically, just run `sudo ./build.sh` and then stare at your terminal for several hours.
 Maybe meditate on life or something while you wait.
 Or maybe clean your room or do your dishes finally.
 I don't know.
 Do whatever you want.
 Maybe by the end of the script, you'll realize why you love linux so much: you love it because it is *hard*.
 Just like going to the moon, god dammit.